-There are no differences in the features of the men’s and women’s packs – everything I tell you about in the mini reviews is exactly the same on both backpacks.
+There are no differences in the features of the men’s and women’s packs – everything I tell you about in the mini-reviews is exactly the same on both backpacks.

-Finally, I will link both versions below the review, so be sure to check out your gender specific version.
+Finally, I will link both versions below the review, so be sure to check out your gender-specific version.

-If there is only one link, that means that the backpack is unisex, and that there are no gender specific versions.
+If there is only one link, that means that the backpack is unisex and that there are no gender-specific versions.

 Yeah, I get it – you want a minimalist backpack.
 And that’s fine – but what do you need it for?
 Is it a minimalist backpack for hiking or for travel?

-There are loads of different types of backpacks, and I’m only showing you three in this review – everyday, travel and outdoor.
+There are loads of different types of backpacks, and I’m only showing you three in this review – everyday, travel, and outdoor.
 I won’t really divide the review into categories, because most backpacks are versatile and can be used for multiple purposes.

 But, I will indicate in the reviews what every backpack is best for, so be sure to check those.

-This is in direct correlation to my previous point – an everyday backpack will be smaller, a travel backpack will be carry on sized and an outdoor backpack will usually be quite big.
+This is in direct correlation to my previous point – an everyday backpack will be smaller, a travel backpack will be carry-on sized and an outdoor backpack will usually be quite big.

 So, how big a backpack do you need?
-If you’re looking to get something for travel, just make sure that it is carry on sized.
+If you’re looking to get something for travel, just make sure that it is carry-on sized.
 In addition to that, if you want to get a versatile backpack, check that its dimensions are okay for your everyday life.
 You don’t want to get something that’s too big and that’s a drag to carry around on a daily basis.

 Weight is also important in this matter.
 A backpack that’s quite heavy on its own is going to be a nightmare when you fill it up.
-However, I can’t really know which backpack will be too heavy for you – if you’re an 180lb adult male, you’ll probably be okay with a 3lb backpack.
-But if you’re a 100lb teenage female, that’s going to weigh you down quite bit.
+However, I can’t really know which backpack will be too heavy for you – if you’re a 180lb adult male, you’ll probably be okay with a 3lb backpack.
+But if you’re a 100lb teenage female, that’s going to weigh you down quite a bit.